100% Australian Owned & Operated. Shipping Australia-wide & New Zealand from Vic, NSW, Qld, WA.

-Corrosive Water Damage
+Corrosive Water Damage - Examples, Information and Causes

 The number one cause of damage to spa equipment is chemical corrosion, often caused by low pH.
 Low pH & Total Alkalinity associated with Bromine, Trichlor & Dichlor chlorines can cause damage in a matter of days.

-Common causes of Corrosive Water:
+Common causes of Corrosive Water

 • Bromine tablets / Dichlor powder: This is by far the biggest source of corrosive water.
 Bromine itself is very acidic.
 It can make the water look absolutely sparkling.
 If not kept in check by regularly emptying and refilling the spa *AND* most importantly, by keeping the pH and Total Alkalinity up it can become corrosive very quickly.
+You may notice the water becomes fizzy in some cases.

 Undamaged 10 Year Old Pump